• Skip to primary navigation

 Simple Relay Based Lamp Flasher Circuit

-A Simple Lamp Flasher Circuit that uses relay technology is really useful in many situations like for indicators, warning lights and anything that needs to grab attention.
+Simple Relay Based Lamp Flasher Circuit is good for indicators, warning lights and in anything that need attention.

 Circuit Working: